open-feature/ofep/OFEP-metric-hooks.md

 ### feature_flag.evaluation_error_total

 A counter[2] based metric to calculate the number of failed flag evaluations.
-This is recorded at `error` stage of the hook.
+This is recorded at the `error` stage of the hook.

 This metric is useful to understand flag evaluation errors.
 This metric contain following extra dimension(s),